Linda R. Crockett, MSW, RSW

-As Director of Communications, Belle hopes to utilize her newly developed ABRC website and social media to help those in need of workplace bullying resources to become aware of the help that ABRC can provide.
-She intends to streamline all outgoing information to create one clear voice for ABRC that reflects the mandate and philosophy of the team.
+Belle hopes to utilize her newly developed ABRC website and social media to help those in need of workplace bullying resources to become aware of the help that ABRC can provide.

 Greg received his MA in Economics at McGill University in 2013.
 His research interests includes social policy, health economics and development economics.

 During his studies, Greg worked as a research assistant at Mcgill’s Institute of Health and Social Policy to investigate how objective health measures affect individuals’ subjective well-being.
 It was during this time that Greg began to appreciate the impact psychological health can have on one’s life satisfaction.
 Motivated by his passion for social well-being, he wrote his master’s thesis in the area of happiness economics.

 Prior to this, Greg co-founded a media agency in British Columbia that provided services in IT and marketing.
 The company was recognized by Business In Vancouver magazine as one of the top 15 web development agencies in the lower mainland in 2010.

 Greg hopes that his background in economics coupled with relevant professional experiences can contribute positively to the processes at Alberta Bulling Research, Resource & Recover Centre.